 We Used Size 3 for Our Price Comparison

 Based on our analysis of weighted average costs across six popular diaper brands, we believe the Size 3 diaper cost represents the approximate weighted average cost, and can reasonably be used as a practical approximation of the lifetime cost of diapers.
 You'll see in our reviews that we calculate an estimated diaper per unit price using size 3 bulk-volume diaper prices at Amazon (or other retailers, if not available at Amazon) to estimate a fair price.
-We did not include shipping price, because Amazon offers Prime which we feel is a bargain for frequent Amazon shoppers.
-However, in the case of The Honest Company diapers we did include shipping costs in calculating per unit prices, because there was no alternative to avoid those costs.
+We did not include shipping price because Amazon offers Prime which we feel is a bargain for frequent Amazon shoppers.

 Subscription Pricing Discounts